chadsansing/iot-escape-room-workshop/README.md

 - How the design process works.
 - Prototyping puzzles, stories, and documentation for an IoT Escape Room.

-We work intentionally to recruit facilitators from diverse backgrounds and with a veriaty of expertise.
+We work intentionally to recruit facilitators from diverse backgrounds and with a variety of expertise.
 For example, for our first workshop, facilitators joined us from:

 - Mozilla's Communications team.
 - Mozilla's Gigabit team.
 - Mozilla's NSF WINS challenge team.
 - Mozilla's Open IoT Studio team.
 - Mozilla's Open Leadership & Events team.
-- The Chattanooga Gigabit Fund community.
+- Chattanooga's Gigabit Community Fund community.
 - Our network’s design community.
 - Our network’s open data community.